Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Results and Evaluation

 \subsection{Ablations}

-\textbf{Modulation Schedule}: We experiment with various frequency modulation schedules in Figure \ref{fig:decayfunctions}.
+\textbf{Modulation Schedule}: We experiment with various frequency modulation schedules in Figure \ref{fig:decayCurves}.
 The results indicate that the step schedule function works better than linear, exponential, or cosine variants across all scenes in the datasets by a significant margin.
+This is explained by the fact that it allows the ADC to optimize a fixed Gaussian budget rather than optimizing and simultaneously handling new insertions.

 \textbf{Blur Filter}: We also test various types of image filtering algorithms including Gaussian, bilinear and mean filtering to determine the best approach.
-The results, shown in Figure \ref{fig:decayfunctions}, indicate that the mean filter performs well on most type of scenes.
-Surprisingly Gaussian and bilateral filtering perform poorly as they gives more weight to the pixel at the center of the kernel or to edge information in the images. \textbf{Kernel Size}: Holding the step function constant and using a mean filter, we perform experiments to evaluate the impact of the image filtering intensity on the final reconstruction quality.
-Results, shown in Figure \ref{fig:kernelsize}, indicate that starting from a larger filter improves performance but the trend peaks quickly.
+The results, shown in Figure \ref{fig:decayCurves}, indicate that the mean filter performs well on most type of scenes.
+Surprisingly Gaussian and bilateral filtering perform poorly, possibly because they give more weight to the pixel at the center of the kernel or to edge information in the images.

+\textbf{Kernel Size}: Holding the step function constant and using a mean filter, we perform experiments to evaluate the impact of the image filtering intensity on the final reconstruction quality.
+Results, shown in Figure \ref{fig:ablation}, indicate that starting from a larger filter improves performance but the trend peaks quickly.
 We adopt the step decay function with an initial kernel size of 15 in all our experiments for the first 12\_000 iterations.

+\textbf{Improvement over EAGLES:} EAGLES focuses on storage size and render and train time, starts from 3DGS and uses: (i) MLP based quantization (SH color, opacity and rotation attributes); (ii) influence based Gaussian pruning; (iii) progressive resolution training. \MethodName~ only uses progressive frequency modulation and 3DGS+\MethodName~ when compared to the full highly optimized EAGLES pipeline achieves better average Gaussian count by 6.3\%, better average Train Time by 4.2\% and better average FPS by 43\% while there is a minor average PSNR loss of 0.18 dB.

+\textbf{Full-EAGLES with Our Frequency Modulation:} `EAGLES + Ours' in Tab. \ref{tab:main} shows that our frequency modulation when plugged into the full EAGLES pipeline as a replacement for its progressive resolution downsampling improves average Gaussian count by 23\% with an average PSNR drop of 0.1 dB.
+Slight loss in quality could be due to EAGLES hyperparameters being optimized for its own resolution modulation and we do not change any of them to ensure a fair and clean comparison.

+\textbf{Core Novelty comparison with EAGLES:} {EAGLES progressive training module gradually increases image resolution} whereas {\MethodName~ only modulates image} {frequency} and when both are applied to 3DGS in isolation our frequency modulation shows a distinct and different impact from resolution downsampling.
+Our approach reduces Gaussian footprint for two of the three datasets as well as slightly improving the reconstruction quality for two datasets.